-The white flowers of Spiloxene aquatica grow in clusters of two to seven per stem.
+The white flowers of Pauridia aquatica, previously Spiloxene aquatica grow in clusters of two to seven per stem.
 The flowers are often scented.
 Flower diameter is about 1,5 cm, between star-like and triangular in shape.
-The outside or lower tepal surfaces are tinged with green.
+The outside or lower tepal surfaces are tinged green.

-Plants of the Spiloxene genus have no nectaries; for that matter, none of the species in the Hypoxidaceae family have them.
+Plants of the Pauridia genus have no nectaries; for that matter, none of the species in the Hypoxidaceae family have them.
 This means they have no nectar to trade and can only reward pollinators with some of their pollen for performing the vital rites.
 This may explain the rather large anthers seen on the flowers.
-The flowers open wide to allow access to pollen collectors.
-Flowers also close in inclement weather when the obliging bees and beetles are not active, thus conserving product (Manning, 2009; Bond and Goldblatt, 1984; www.plantzafrica.com).
+The flowers open widely to allow access to pollen collectors.
+Flowers also close in inclement weather, conserving product when the obliging bees and beetles are inactive (Manning, 2009; Bond and Goldblatt, 1984; www.plantzafrica.com).